Some hidden facts that nobody tells you About Bhutan Holiday.

 Link for - Singapore Holiday with Family

 They Need an Entry Permit.
 Bhutan VISA should be applied a minimum of 30 days before your arrival date in Bhutan.
-You will Get Permit only for Paro and Thimphu at Paro Airport and Pheutsholing.
+You will get a Permit only for Paro and Thimphu at Paro Airport and Pheutsholing.
 You must bring MasterCard - NOT Visa Card or other credit cards.
-Banks, ATM's and Shopkeepers will NOT give cash or Goods on a Visa credit card in Bhutan, only a few merchants will accept credit cards.
+Banks, ATMs, and Shopkeepers will NOT give cash or Goods on a Visa credit card in Bhutan, only a few merchants will accept credit cards.

 Nu is the currency of Bhutan as valued at p[ar with INR.
 You should carry Nu (Bhutan's currency) or INR (Indian Rupees).
 Both currencies are accepted in Bhutan.
-Small Denomination Notes are up to Rs 100/- is readily accepted but Rs 200, 500 and 2000 Indian rupee notes might not be as easily accepted.US dollars are pretty widely accepted in Bhutan, but you should exchange some of your currency to Bhutan's currency i.e. ngultrum (Nu) or Indian Rupee for buying small items and for the really remote hilly places.
+Small Denomination Notes up to Rs 100/- are readily accepted but Rs 200, 500 and 2000 Indian rupee notes might not be as easily accepted.US dollars are pretty widely accepted in Bhutan, but you should exchange some of your currency for Bhutan's currency i.e. ngultrum (Nu) or Indian Rupee for buying small items and for the remote hilly places.

 Link for - Dubai Holiday with Family

 Tobacco is absolutely No-No (prohibited) in Bhutan.
 The traveler might use it, but with extra care.
-Selling or giving tobacco to the locals is also a Punishable crime.
-Keep it Mind on your Bhutan Tour.
-You must take off your footwear before you enter into any religious place.
+Selling or giving tobacco to the locals is also a punishable crime.
+Keep it in Mind on your Bhutan Tour.
+You must take off your footwear before you enter any religious place.
 You are advised to dress modestly in Bhutan.
-If you’re entering any Bhutanese Religious Shrine, they’d admire you if you wear their traditional dress gho and Kira.
+If you’re entering any Bhutanese Religious Shrine, they’d admire you if you wear their traditional dress Gho and Kira.
 International Tourist is not permitted to carry Indian rupees across the border to and from India.

 Link for - Andaman Holiday with Family